Skip to content

 2. The Engineer

 The engineer is part of many technical aspects of a property transfer in Greece, including processes related to energy ratings, zoning, and construction permits.
+The notary coordinates with the seller's engineer and accountant to collect essential certificates for property transactions.
+Necessary documents for a property purchase in Greece include the due diligence, building ID, tax clearance, and energy certificates.
 For example, an engineer is necessary when:

 Obtaining a Building Permit